trevisharp/logicosk-test/README.md

    - Cover by hidden automated testes.
    - The third is a performance question.
    - Avaliated by test result;
- - S3: Git Merge Approve Test (45 hour)
-   - A open problem, with many solutions and interpretations.
-   - Choose between many solutions and order by quality.
- - S4: Pratical Bug Fix with 4 code questions (1 hour)
+ - S3: Pratical Bug Fix with 6 code questions (1 hour)
    - Levels easy to insane.
    - Visual probelam representation.
    - Cover by hidden automated testes.